USS Buchanan (DDG-14): 1962–1965

 After completing her final outfitting at Puget Sound Naval Shipyard, Bremerton, Washington, Buchanan got underway for Long Beach Naval Shipyard, California, on 25 March 1962.
 She moored at her new homeport of San Diego, on 5 April.
 The destroyer reported for duty and was assigned to serve as the flagship of Destroyer Squadron 15, Cruiser-Destroyer Flotilla 7, United States First Fleet.
 On 25 May 1962 the destroyer put to sea for Pearl Harbor, Hawaii, for her shakedown cruise.

-She arrived at Pearl Harbor on 30 May and participated in the dedication of the USS Arizona Memorial.
+The Buchanan arrived at Pearl Harbor on 30 May and participated in the dedication of the USS Arizona Memorial.
 She returned to San Diego on 6 June to continue her shakedown before proceeding to Puget Sound on 17 September 1962.
 Buchanan returned to San Diego on 5 November 1962, where she was placed on unrestricted availability with the fleet.

-Buchanan began operating in 1963 in the area off Southern California before departing for her first deployment to the western Pacific.
+The Buchanan began operating in 1963 in the area off Southern California before departing for her first deployment to the western Pacific.
 She put out for Pearl Harbor with the destroyer Somers on 4 April.
 Once at Pearl Harbor, she was placed in drydock for a few days (9–14 April).

-The ship returned to sea in company with Somers on 18 April and operated with Task Force 77.3.1, consisting of attack aircraft carrier Coral Sea, radar picket destroyers Southerland and Hanson, for the 21st commemoration of the Battle of the Coral Sea at Sydney, Australia.
+The Buchanan returned to sea in company with Somers on 18 April and operated with Task Force 77.3.1, consisting of attack aircraft carrier Coral Sea, radar picket destroyers Southerland and Hanson, for the 21st commemoration of the Battle of the Coral Sea at Sydney, Australia.
 As the task force neared Sydney, Buchanan detached on 27 April and steamed independently for Melbourne, Australia.
 After the festivities in Sydney concluded, she rendezvoused with Coral Sea and the newly formed Task Group 77.6 en route to Guam on 13 May.

-Over the next two months, Buchanan accompanied TF 77.6 to Guam (22–26 May), Naval Station Subic Bay (27 May–1 June) and Manila, Philippines (25–29 June), Hong Kong (13–20 June), and Yokosuka (9–15 July) and Sasebo, Japan (22–29 July 1963).
+Over the next two months, the Buchanan accompanied TF 77.6 to Guam (22–26 May), Naval Station Subic Bay (27 May–1 June) and Manila, Philippines (25–29 June), Hong Kong (13–20 June), and Yokosuka (9–15 July) and Sasebo, Japan (22–29 July 1963).
 On 5 August, she tested her Tartar missiles in the Okinawa Missile Range before putting into Okinawa (9–12 August), Beppu (22–26), and Iwakuni, Japan (26–26 August).
-Afterward she returned to Yokosuka (7–21 September) for upkeep, giving her crew well deserved time for rest and recreation.
-Buchanan returned to Sasebo (2–3 October) and Yokosuka (9–16 October) before putting into Subic Bay in the Philippines on 21 October.
+Afterward she returned to Yokosuka (7–21 September) for upkeep, giving her crew shore leave.
+The Buchanan returned to Sasebo (2–3 October) and Yokosuka (9–16 October) before putting into Subic Bay on 21 October.
 She departed Subic Bay to make a port call at Hong Kong on 29 October.